This guidance is for people working in government who want to create a data dashboard.

 Consequences for inaccessible content

 Inaccessible content can get complaints related to the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018 and/or the Equality Act 2010.
+This could cause reputational damage and loss of public trust.

 Make sure whoever is responsible for the content you publish is aware of this and the possible risks involved.

 If you publish a dashboard you should test its accessibility and be aware of any issues it has.
-These should be mentioned on an accessibility statement, ideally alongside plans to fix them.
+Any issues should be mentioned on an accessibility statement, ideally alongside plans to fix them.
 This can be a dashboard specific accessibility statement or part of a departmental one.
 The GOV.UK Coronavirus (COVID-19) dashboard has a good example of an accessibility statement for a dashboard.

 Dashboards built using off-the-shelf software packages like PowerBi, Tableau and RShiny are difficult to make accessible.
 You will not have much control over the User Interface (UI) elements, or how the content is ordered and created behind the scenes.
 This can make it hard for keyboards and screen reader software to navigate.